smendozaviloria9-creator/para-el-viernes/README.md

 * **Modular Programming:** The code is organized into reusable functions.
 Each function is designed to receive parameters and return data, avoiding "side-effect" only functions.
 * **Language:** Both the source code (variables, functions, comments) and documentation are written entirely in **English**.
 * **Project Management:** Developed using **Agile practices** and tracked via **Azure DevOps**.
+How to Run
+1. Ensure you have Python 3.x installed.
+2. Clone this repository